Important Message: California State PTA Supports All Children and Families

 Sponsored by the Stocklmeir PTA

-The PTA is proud to continue its support of arts and music for the 2022-2023 school year.
-Through a collaborative effort among administration, teachers, parents and the community, the Community School of Music and Arts (CSMA) will once again provide music for K-3 and art for K-5 during the regular school day.
-(Music for 4th and 5th grade students is provided through the Cupertino Union School District.)
+Through a collaborative effort among administration, teachers, parents and the community, the Community School of Music and Arts (CSMA) will once again teach art for K-5 during the regular school day.
+Music instruction is provided through the Cupertino Union School District.
 Your PTA donations in combination with the Cupertino Educational Endowment Foundation (CEEF) directly fund these programs 100%.

 K-3 Music Program